Pricing Strategy

 The reason most operators miss it: by the time they notice the calendar is filling, they have already accepted bookings at standard rates.
 Three months out is too late.
 The guests booking six months out knew about the event.
 Your pricing should have, too.

-Geneva Lakes again is the cleanest example we have.
-We priced Memorial Day weekend with stay-length rules and recurring premium logic 6 to 9 months out instead of reacting to demand as it landed.
-The lift came from filling units that sat empty the same weekend the year before because the pricing logic anticipated demand.
+The fix is anticipation, not reaction.
+Price known peaks with stay-length rules and recurring premium logic 6 to 9 months out instead of chasing demand as it lands, and the nights that sat empty last year fill because the pricing saw the spike coming.
 Build an event calendar per market from local CVBs, Songkick, SeatGeek, and local boards.
 Set pricing exceptions 6 to 9 months out with stay minimums on confirmed peaks.
 Reassess at 90 days if bookings are not landing.

 "Three months out is too late.
 The guests booking six months out knew about the event.
 Your pricing should have too."